Decisions to be healthy

 Dr. Ornish has had particular success with this third path.
 A study of these men found that after significant lifestyle modifications–following a low-fat, vegetarian diet coupled with exercise, meditation, and weekly group meetings–the men’s average PSA level dropped slightly while their free PSA (a positive measure of prostate health) climbed.
 And measures of stress, weight, and blood pressure had all improved.

 This path isn’t for everyone.
-Many men diagnosed with prostate cancer will still prefer to go the route of radiation or surgery.
+Many men diagnosed with prostate cancer, which on later phases may be terminal, will still prefer to go the route of radiation or surgery.
 But that’s not the point.
 The takeaway is this: These men thought there were only two options, both of them potentially destructive.
 But then they discovered more choices, a discovery that would turn out to add something to their lives.
 They had choices they didn’t know existed.
 They just had to learn where to look.
+Find out if select quote term life insurance is a good deal at www.affordablelifeusa.com/select-quote-life-insurance/

 2) Demand Relevant Information